MeanPaper/391OS/bug_log.md

 ### Difficulty to fix:
     Our teammate Dongming was able to fix the second page fault, but we still have the third terminal that has page fault.

+---
+## Bug #: 15
+### Date: 11/23/2022
+### Symptom:
+    Terminal one runs pingpong.
+Open terminal two next.
+When switching back to terminal one, pingpong stops and outputs page fault.
+Then, terminal one runs pingpong again, and we switches to terminal three.
+When we switches back from terminal three to terminal one, pingpong in terminal one stops and outputs general protection fault
+### Difficulty to find:
+    It is hard to step through the entire program to see which part causes the exception.
+This only happened when all the terminals are not opened

+### Difficulty to fix:
+    To fix this, we need to set up esp and ebp before executing new shells

+---
+## Bug #: 15
+### Date: 11/23/2022
+### Symptom:
+    Printing has a glitch when constantly switching between terminals
+### Difficulty to find:
+    Hard to find.
+The display terminal index and scheduled terminal index are not change correctly

+### Difficulty to fix:
+    Re-map the scheduling video cursor after the display memory finishes changing